team-telnyx/telnyx-webrtc-ios/README.md

         provider.reportCall(with: uuid, updated: callUpdate)
 ```

 2. When user receives a Call : Use `provider.reportNewIncomingCall(with: uuid, update: callUpdate)` to report an incoming call.
-This informs callKit
-to provide the native call interface to the user.
+This sends a request to callKit the to provide the native call interface to the user.

 ```Swift
         guard let provider = callKitProvider else {